 Challenge 4 | The Mobile OS headache

 A vast majority of mobile users do not have an updated OS on their phones.
 Either they neglect to perform the necessary updates, or the manufacturers stops supporting OS updates on the device.
 This is a major issue, especially among Android users, and creates a permanent security risk.
 What implication does that have for SCA compliance, and which strategies would be best suited for managing security for this user base?

 Malware is probably the most innovative type of attack that SCA solutions should shield from.
 However, these types of attacks are hard to predict due to their innovative nature.
 How can we best predict where the next attack is coming from?
 And, how can we neutralise these attacks?

 Implementing an SCA solution can be very costly.
-Some solutions might be costly by themselves, and then there is the cost of the actual implementation.
-It all adds up.
-Is it possible to take part of the cost out of the equation?
-And, how can you cope with the potential SDK “spaghetti plate”?
+Some solutions might be costly by themselves, but then there is the cost of the actual implementation.
+Is it possible to take part of the cost out of the equation, and, how can you cope with the potential SDK “spaghetti plate”?

 Read more about the cost of SCA integration >>

-The enrolment and re-enrolment are critical stages in the SCA process.
-There are many ways of enrol or double-check the enrolment of a user, and this is critical to the security of the authentication.
+The enrolment and re-enrolment stages are critical in the SCA process.
+There are many ways to enrol or double-check the enrolment of a user, and this is critical to the security of the authentication.
 How can it be done?
-And how can it be done with a mobile-only solution?
+How can it be done with a mobile-only solution?

 SCA was designed to protect individuals.
 However, corporations wiring funds are more likely to be targeted by hackers.
 Whether starting the transaction on a treasurer’s PC, or using a CFO’s mobile phone for approval on the move, how can we protect a corporate transaction?
 Can it be done in a PSD2 SCA compliant way?
 These are the challenges we are facing each day, and that we constantly working on handling in the Okay SCA solution.
 Are you facing any particular challenges?
 Please let us know.